corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Any mod that does not remove Civic: Philosopher King.

+### When to Install

+This mod can be safely added or removed from your savegame after the game has started.
+It is implemented entirely through custom events.
+If you remove it, your game will work normally.
+Any rulers or governors will keep their bonus levels.

 ## Localisation

 The text describing the effects for Civic: Philosopher King has been edited to describe its new effect in for each of the eight officially-supported Stellaris languages.
 I'm reasonably confident in my splicing for most languages, although I may have used the wrong word for "and" in Chinese.